China ‘enemy’ reference was removed from spy case evidence ‘to fit Tory policy’

 This would mean the CPS knew the “enemy” reference had been removed before charging the two suspects, according to Mr Powell.

-Prosecutors have blamed Mr Collins’ witness statements for the dropping of the case.

-A final draft of his statement was sent to then-prime minister Rishi Sunak in December 2023, Mr Powell’s letter said.
+A final draft of Mr Collins’ statement was sent to then-prime minister Rishi Sunak in December 2023, Mr Powell’s letter said.

-“Drafts of a statement provided to (Mr Powell) included the term ‘enemy’ but he removed this term from the final draft as it did not reflect government policy,” the letter reads.
+“Drafts of a statement provided to DNSA included the term ‘enemy’ but he removed this term from the final draft as it did not reflect government policy,” the letter reads.

-The CPS dropped the charges against Christopher Cash and Christopher Berry in September, a month before a trial was due to take place.
+The CPS dropped the charges against Mr Cash and Mr Berry in September, a month before a trial was due to take place.

 Both men, who deny wrongdoing, had been accused of passing secrets to Beijing.